 A list of some of the eligible courses is available on the website at www.boltonline.org and courses not appearing on the list will be evaluated on an individual basis.

 How to Apply:

 Application Packages can also be requested from the agency

 University of Toronto

 The purpose of the Andra Takacs Scholarship is to encourage students to continue with their schooling after high school, by giving them academic and financial support.
-While the financial award will go to one male and one female student per year, the University of Toronto is committed to matching all applicants with university student mentors throughout their high school years.
+While the financial award will go to one male and one female student per year, the agency will offer all applicants the opportunity to be matched with university student mentors throughout our Post Secondary Readiness Program in their high school years.

 The award consists of a (one time) $200 prize and post-secondary tuition assistance of $20,000 ($5,000 per year for four years), conditional upon satisfactory academic progress.